Focus on Physicians:

 💉 Email

 Resolving the current state of disorder in healthcare will require systemic change, including a fundamental shift in the functionality of many EHRs.
+But protecting your headspace now is a critical skill that can help you stay above the fray.

 In this article, we’ll explore strategies that you can use to retake control of your mental focus, manage interruptions, and minimize attention residue in your daily life and practice.